Investment 7 Ways To Avoid ABSD Legally In Singapore (Updated For 2022)

 In addition, other stamp duties – such as the Sellers Stamp Duty (SSD) – still apply (SSD is payable if you sell the property within the first three years of buying it, and it applies on the transferred portion).

-3. Purchase under trust (if you have a lot of cash in hand)
+4. Purchase under a Trust (if you have a lot of cash in hand)

 Besides this, there are no bank loans for properties held in trust.
 You need to pay for the property in cash.